lmcinnes/umap/doc/faq.rst

 - VAE is a kind of encoder-decoder neural network, trained with KLD loss and BCE (or MSE) loss to enforce the resulting embedding to be continuous.
-  VAE is and extension of auto-encoder network, which by design should produce embeddings that are not only relevant to actually encoding the data, but are also smooth.
+  VAE is an extension of auto-encoder networks, which by design should produce embeddings that are not only relevant to actually encoding the data, but are also smooth.